Charlie Blackmon Preview, Player Props: Rockies vs. Blue Jays

-Charlie Blackmon and his .432 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Toronto Blue Jays and Yusei Kikuchi on September 2 at 8:10 PM ET.
+Charlie Blackmon and his .477 on-base percentage over his past 10 games (94 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Toronto Blue Jays and Kevin Gausman on September 3 at 3:10 PM ET.

+In his previous game, he racked up three RBI (going 3-for-4 with a double and a walk) against the Blue Jays.

 Charlie Blackmon Game Info & Props vs. the Blue Jays